xxSkyy/mercurius-exec-service-schema/readme.md

-# Generate executable query that works with Mercurius federation mode.
+# Generate executable query that works with Mercurius gateway.

 It supports:

 - Loading schema from string
 - Loading schema from file with imports (IE `#import User from types/user.gql`) support
-- Loaders
+- Loaders for n + 1 queries

 It doesn't support: